-I’m savoring the end of a hot summer day, watching the Yankees, shelling peas.
+I’m savoring the end of summer, watching the Yankees, shelling peas.

 And considering something radical.